AmaliaTemneanu/HyIPO-hyped-initial-public-offerings/README.md

 ![logo](https://github.com/AmaliaTemneanu/HyIPO-Hyped-Initial-Product-Offerings/blob/main/reports/figures/hyipo%20header-03.png)

-# HyIPO: Hyped Initial Product Offerings
+# HyIPO: Hyped Initial Public Offerings

 ## Project Intro/Objective
 The purpose of this project is to leverage statistical methods to study risk in the IPO market and to build a model to rank IPOs in terms of their expected returns.